GoogleChrome/developer.chrome.com/site/en/articles/x-google-ignore-list/index.md

 {% YouTube id='FIYkjjFYvoI', startTime='256' %}

-Chrome DevTools parses the `x_google_ignoreList` field in [source maps](https://web.dev/articles/source-maps) to help improve developer debugging experience.
+Chrome DevTools parses the `ignoreList` field in [source maps](https://web.dev/articles/source-maps) to help improve developer debugging experience.
 Take a look at the following stack trace in the **Console**.
 DevTools automatically hides all the third party frames, and shows only the frames that are relevant to your code.

 <figure>
   {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/4Q6lH52avZS6Om6UV3Dl.png", alt="A comparison of stack trace results.", width="800", height="439" %}